wp-plugins/in-over-your-archives/readme.txt

 == Changelog ==

+= 1.3 =

+* Added filters so you can change the number and size of the image thumbnails displayed
+* Bug Fixes:
+** Various errors
+** Archive page now shows all posts; they were being limited to your site's posts per page count.

+= 1.2 =

+* More bug fixes!
+** fixed a bug where imagecreatefromstring() in wp core was being called on empty string ** fixed a bug where in certain cases we wouldn't get any thumbnails at all ** better handling when we are in a month with no posts, so we jump to the month before ** a bunch of small optimization stuff

+= 1.0.1 =

+* Various release-related bug fixes:
+** updated css to prevent months from displaying on multiple lines ** added the ability to provide a list of images to ignore, if you use small "utility" images like itunes buttons, get by email, twitter, etc
+** improved the parsing function which finds images automatically ** fixed a css bug where month abbreviations were being split onto 2 lines

 = 1.0 =

 * Initial release

-= 1.0.1 =

-Various release-related bug fixes:

-* updated css to prevent months from displaying on multiple lines

-* added the ability to provide a list of images to ignore, if you use small "utility" images like itunes buttons, get by email, twitter, etc

-* improved the parsing function which finds images automatically

-* fixed a css bug where month abbreviations were being split onto 2 lines

-= 1.2 =

-More bug fixes!

-* fixed a bug where imagecreatefromstring() in wp core was being called on empty string

-* fixed a bug where in certain cases we wouldn't get any thumbnails at all

-* better handling when we are in a month with no posts, so we jump to the month before

-* a bunch of small optimization stuff

 == Frequently Asked Questions ==